yangjing6688/framework/vm_env/docker/README.md

     Note: You will use the `automation/git` and `automation/home` directories as volumes for your docker image. id_rsa

 1. Download the pre-built docker image:

+        docker pull ghcr.io/extremenetworks/extreme_automation_framework/automation-dev-env:latest

+    Note: If you have not logged into the GitHub container registry for Docker you must complete the following steps before your "docker pull" command will work:

         a.
-Log in to your GitHub.com account, go to "Settings->Developer settings->Personal access tokens" and create a token with "read:packages" and "write:packages" permissions
+Log in to your GitHub.com account, go to "Settings->Developer settings->Personal access tokens" and create a token with "read:packages" permissions
         b.
 Copy the Token to your clipboard
         c.
 Click "Enable SSO"
         d.
-Export the PAT to your ENV, "export CR_PAT=<access token from step above>"
+Export the PAT to your ENV, "export CR_PAT=<paste access token from clipboard>"
         e.
-Perform a 'docker login' to the registry, "echo $CR_PAT | docker login ghcr.io -u \<your github ID\> --password-stdin"
+Perform a 'docker login' to the registry, "echo $CR_PAT | docker login ghcr.io -u <your github.com user ID> --password-stdin"
         f. docker pull ghcr.io/extremenetworks/extreme_automation_framework/automation-dev-env:latest

 1. Once the docker downloaded you can check for it by issuing the following command: